Emergency plans outline the arrangements for preparing for, responding to and recovering from major incidents.

 Laboratory tests enhance patient management and the public health response to a health emergency, which may be due to a communicable disease, or a biological, chemical or trauma incident.

-A classic human health risk assessment is based on four stages: issue identification, hazard identification and dose-response assessment, exposure assessment and risk characterisation.
+A human health risk assessment is based on four stages: issue identification, hazard identification and dose-response assessment, exposure assessment and risk characterisation.

 NSW Health supports partner agencies by providing health advice on the establishment of evacuation centres and sending health professionals to work at the centre, if needed.